 How do we find the existence of charge on colloidal particles?
-Electrophoresis is theanswer.
+Electrophoresis is the answer.
 When an electric field is applied across two electrodes that are totally submerged in a colloidal solution, the particles (colloidal) tend to move towards one or the other electrode.
-This movement of particles under the effect of electric field is known as electrophoresis.
+This movement of particles under the effect of the electric field is known as electrophoresis.

 Ferdinand Frederic Reuss was the first man to observe this phenomenon in 1807.
 The positively charged particles (cations) that moved towards the cathode were termed as cataphoresis whereas the negatively charged particles (anions) that moved towards anode were termed as anaphoresis.

 This technique is carried out in laboratories to carry out DNA and RNA analysis.
 This technique uses a negative charge to move proteins towards the positive charge.